carlow78/ginos-italian/README.md

 * HTML:
       - No errors were found when passed through the [W3C Validator tool](https://validator.w3.org/#validate_by_input)
-      - To view screenshots of validations please click [here](/documents/VALIDATION.md)
+      - To view screenshots of validations please click [here](/static/documents/VALIDATION.md)

 * CSS:
       - No errors were found when passed through the [W3C Validator tool](https://jigsaw.w3.org/css-validator/validator)

 * JavaScript:
-      - No costume Javascript was used in this project.
-The Javascript included at the end of my base.html was taken from the Code Institutes walkthrough project.
+      - Very little Javascript was used in this project.
+Apart from the autohide messages added at the bottom of base.html.
+This code was passed using [JShint](https://jshint.com/.)

 * Python:
       - No errors were found when passed through [PEP8 Validator](http://pep8online.com/)